DataDog/documentation/content/en/developers/metrics/dogstatsd_metrics_submission.md

 | `example_metric.timer.max`            | Maximum sampled value                     |
 | `example_metric.timer.95percentile`   | 95th percentile sampled value             |

-Under the hood, DogStatsD treats timers as histograms.
-Whether you use timers or histograms, you are sending the same data to Datadog.
+Under the hood, DogStatsD treats TIMER as HISTOGRAM.
+Whether you use TIMER or HISTOGRAM metric type, you are sending the same data to Datadog.
 After running the code above, your metrics data is available to graph in Datadog:

 {{< img src="developers/metrics/dogstatsd_metrics_submission/timer.png" alt="Timer" responsive="true">}}